Joaoassuncao14/Altice-Labs-Challenge-GUI-App/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## How to use
+Needs Rest API running on backgroun.

-After project runnung correctly open a browser and access to link:
+Run project correctly and open a browser and access to link:

 http://localhost:4200/